 (c) any other matters relating to the discovery that are specified by the Minister in the instrument.

+(2a) If geothermal energy resources are discovered in a geothermal lease area, the Minister may, from time to time, by instrument in writing served on the lessee, direct the lessee to furnish to the Minister, within the period specified in the instrument, particulars in writing of any one or more of the following —

+(a) the properties of the geothermal energy resources;

+(b) the nature of the strata in which the geothermal energy resources occur;

+(c) any other matters relating to the discovery that are specified by the Minister in the instrument.

-(3) A person to whom a direction is given under subsection (2) shall comply with the direction.
+(3) A person to whom a direction is given under subsection (2) or (2a) shall comply with the direction.

 Penalty: $10 000.

 [Section 48J inserted by No. 12 of 1990 s.
-34.]
+34; amended by No. 35 of 2007 s.
+42.]

 48K.
 Directions by Minister on discovery of petroleum

-(1) Where petroleum is discovered in a lease area, the Minister may, by instrument in writing served on the lessee, direct the lessee to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the chemical composition and physical properties of that petroleum and to determine the quantity of petroleum in the petroleum pool to which the discovery relates or, if part only of that petroleum pool is within the lease area, in such part of that petroleum pool as is within the lease area.
+(1) Where petroleum is discovered in a petroleum lease area, the Minister may, by instrument in writing served on the lessee, direct the lessee to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the chemical composition and physical properties of that petroleum and to determine the quantity of petroleum in the petroleum pool to which the discovery relates or, if part only of that petroleum pool is within the lease area, in such part of that petroleum pool as is within the lease area.

+(1a) If geothermal energy resources are discovered in a geothermal lease area, the Minister may, by instrument in writing served on the lessee, direct the lessee to do, within the period specified in the instrument, such things as the Minister thinks necessary and specifies in the instrument to determine the properties of the geothermal energy resources and to determine the quantity of geothermal energy resources in the geothermal resources area to which the discovery relates or, if part only of that geothermal resources area is within the lease area, in such part of that geothermal resources area as is within the lease area.

-(2) A person to whom a direction is given under subsection (1) shall comply with the direction.
+(2) A person to whom a direction is given under subsection (1) or (1a) shall comply with the direction.

 Penalty: $10 000.

 [Section 48K inserted by No. 12 of 1990 s.
-34.]
+34; amended by No. 35 of 2007 s.
+43.]

-Division 3 — Production licences for petroleum
+Division 3 — Production licences

+[Heading amended by No. 35 of 2007 s.
+44.]

 49. Recovery of petroleum in State

-A person shall not carry on operations for the recovery of petroleum in the State except —
+(1) A person shall not carry on operations for the recovery of petroleum in the State except —

-(a) under and in accordance with a licence; or
+(a) under and in accordance with a petroleum production licence; or

 (b) as otherwise permitted by this Act.

 Penalty: $50 000 or imprisonment for 5 years, or both.

+(2) A person shall not carry on operations for the recovery of geothermal energy in the State except —

+(a) under and in accordance with a geothermal production licence; or

+(b) as otherwise permitted by this Act.

+Penalty: $50 000 or imprisonment for 5 years, or both.

 [Section 49 inserted by No. 12 of 1990 s.
-35.]
+35; amended by No. 35 of 2007 s.
+45.]

 50. Application by permittee for licence

-(1) A permittee whose permit is in force, or, the holder of a drilling reservation whose drilling reservation is in force, in respect of a block that constitutes, or the blocks that constitute, a location may, within the application period, make an application to the Minister for the grant of a licence —
+(1) A permittee whose petroleum exploration permit is in force, or, the holder of a drilling reservation whose petroleum drilling reservation is in force, in respect of a block that constitutes, or the blocks that constitute, a location may, within the application period, make an application to the Minister for the grant of a petroleum production licence —